Hugh Denys: Marriage to Mary Ros

 Denys married very advantageously to Mary Ros (or Roos), the daughter and only child of Richard Ros (1429–1492), younger son of Thomas de Ros, 8th Baron de Ros (1406–1430), of Hamlake Castle, Helmsley in North Yorkshire.
 The latter had drowned in the River Seine while on campaign in France.
-Richard's mother was Eleanor Beauchamp (1407–1466), daughter of Richard de Beauchamp, 13th Earl of Warwick and Elizabeth Berkeley, daughter of Thomas, 5th Baron Berkeley.
+Richard's mother was Eleanor Beauchamp (1407–1466), daughter of Richard Beauchamp, 13th Earl of Warwick and Elizabeth Berkeley, daughter of Thomas, 5th Baron Berkeley.
 Mary's uncle Thomas de Ros, 9th Baron de Ros (1427–1464) of Hamlake married Philippa de Tiptoft, sister of John Tiptoft, 1st Earl of Worcester and Constable of England to King Edward IV.
 Thomas de Ros, Denys's uncle-in-law was an ardent Lancastrian and was attainted in 1461, and beheaded at Newcastle in 1464.

 Mary's aunt was Margaret de Ros who married firstly (c.
 1452) William Lord Bottreux (d.
 1462) of North Cadbury, Somerset.
-She married secondly in 1463 Sir Thomas Borough of Gainsborough, Lincolnshire.
-Because Margaret's mother Eleanor Beauchamp had married secondly Edmund Beaufort, 2nd Duke of Somerset, Margaret's stepbrother became Henry Beaufort, 3rd Duke of Somerset, Captain of the King's Body Guard in about 1463.
+They had no children, in part because he was over 40 years her senior.
+She married secondly in 1463 Sir Thomas Borough of Gainsborough, Lincolnshire, and was buried beside him at Gainsborough.
+Because Margaret's mother Eleanor Beauchamp had married secondly Edmund Beaufort, 2nd Duke of Somerset, Margaret's stepbrother became Henry Beaufort, 3rd Duke of Somerset, Captain of the King's Body Guard of the Yeomen of the Guard in about 1463.
 In 1464 he changed sides, again, back to the Lancastrians, and was beheaded at the Battle of Hexham in 1464.
 Margaret's second husband Sir Thomas Borough was on the victorious Yorkist side at Hexham so possibly witnessed the beheading of his wife's stepbrother.

 Mary's cousin Eleanor Ros (1449–1487) married in 1469 Sir Robert Manners, Admiral of England who fought for Richard III at the Battle of Bosworth, from which marriage descended the Dukes of Rutland who inherited Belvoir Castle in Rutland from the De Ros family via Eleanor.
-Mary's cousin Edmund de Ros, heir of her beheaded uncle Thomas, was restored in his barony by Henry VII on his accession in 1485, and resided possibly quite close to the Denys's at Elsinges, Enfield, Middlesex.
+Mary's cousin Edmund de Ros, heir of her beheaded uncle Thomas, was restored in his barony by Henry VII on his accession in 1485, and resided possibly quite close to the Denys's at Elsinges (also known as Elsyng Hall or Elsynge Palace), in Enfield, Middlesex.

 At Denys's death Mary had borne him no children, and Mary went on to marry her second husband Sir Giles Capel.
 One of Mary's books, a gift from Elizabeth of York and Lady Margaret Beaufort survives, The Scale of Perfection by Walter Hilton, and she signed in it as "Mary Denys" and "Dame Capill".
 Henry VII had given her a pension or annuity allocated from the manors of Cookham and Bray.
 In October 1535, Dame Mary Capel wrote to Thomas Cromwell, offering him £20 for a horse if he would secure her overdue payments from the annuity.